Comparing the input with the output and measuring efficiency is usually what we refer to when we talk about productivity.

 Besides his bestseller, he has also written another book on productivity.

-The best way to do so seems to be 3x 90 minutes batches of focused time each day with a 15 to 20 minutes break between each batch.
+The best way to get things done is in 3x 90 minutes batches of focused time each day with a 15 to 20 minutes break between each batch.

 4. TAKE EFFECTIVE BREAKS